LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Findings

-Notably, participants who wrote comments supporting same-sex marriage and Islam already emphasized Benevolence or Universalism by appealing to equality and rejecting dehumanization of these groups.
-This might explain why LLM did not shift underlying values significantly when rewriting comments from participants with prosocial viewpoints (see Table~\ref{tab:chisq-rq2-detail}).
-Moreover, our manual inspection revealed that for comments authored by opponents of same-sex marriage and Islam, changes in values in LLM-rewritten versions frequently (89\% of cases) led to corresponding changes in stance---moving them toward more neutral or supportive positions.
+Notably, participants who wrote comments supporting same-sex marriage and Islam already emphasized Benevolence and Universalism by appealing to equality and rejecting dehumanization of these groups.
+This might explain why LLM did not shift underlying values or further amplified these values when rewriting comments from participants, who already held prosocial viewpoints (see Table~\ref{tab:chisq-rq2-detail}).
+Moreover, our manual inspection revealed that for comments authored by opponents of same-sex marriage and Islam, changes in values in LLM-rewritten versions frequently (91\% of cases) led to corresponding changes in stance---moving them toward more neutral or supportive positions.
 For instance, the example in Table~\ref{tab:stance-change} shows that although the participant expressed their views against same-sex marriage, LLM totally altered their arguments when rewriting constructively.
 In contrast, comments from those supportive did not undergo such changes.

 Taken together, these findings indicate that LLM not only changes linguistic expression when writing constructively but also changes underlying values and often stances, systematically steering discourse toward more prosocial direction.
 While LLM's emphasis on Benevolence and Universalism may enhance civility and constructive tone, it may risk value homogenization when it comes to representing people's opinions on value-laden issues.